 We can only accept your £10 payment for a new or renewed Blue Badge by debit/credit card.

-Call the Blue Badge Team on (01226) 773555 to make a payment; they’ll give you a receipt number which you’ll need to put in the box on page 3 of the application form.
+Call the Blue Badge Team on (01226) 773555 to make a payment.
 If your application isn’t successful, we’ll refund your payment.
 If we don’t hear from you, we’ll chase up your payment.

 When you’ll receive your badge